-About Bermuda Grass
+About Bermuda Sod

-Bermuda grass is ideal for anyone in the south who wants a hardy grass that is capable of enduring heat and requires less watering.
+Bermuda sod grass is ideal for anyone in the south who wants a hardy grass that is capable of enduring heat and requires less watering.
 It has become an important turf grass used throughout the southern United States and is known by several common names including wiregrass and devilgrass.

 Bermuda grass is a warm season perennial species adapted to tropical and subtropical climates.
 It is sometimes referred to as the “sports turf of the south”.
 In warm frost-free climates it remains green throughout the year, but growth is significantly reduced at the onset of cool nights.
 It is known for producing a vigorous, dense, fine bladed turf that is commonly used on sports fields, commercial properties, and high-maintenance lawns.
 Bermuda grass also provides hay and pasture for livestock throughout the tropical and subtropical areas of the world.